ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 You can now simply upload the .crt and .key files to your webserver.
 Be aware that any intermediate certificate in the CA's chain must be included in the .crt file as well - you can just `cat` them together.
-StartSSL's free tier has an intermediate Class 1 certificate - make sure to include [the SHA-256 version](http://www.startssl.com/certs/class1/sha2/pem/sub.class1.server.sha2.ca.pem) of it.
-All files should be owned by root and must not be read by anyone else.
+StartSSL's free tier has an intermediate Class 1 certificate - make sure to use [the SHA-256 version](http://www.startssl.com/certs/class1/sha2/pem/sub.class1.server.sha2.ca.pem) of it.
+All files should be owned by root and must not be readable by anyone else.
 Configure your webserver to use those and you should probably have TLS running configured out-of-the-box.

 ## <a name="pfs"></a> (Perfect) Forward Secrecy